Stay safe but stay busy!: An entertainment update

 The Pringle Nature Center, located at 9800 160th Ave. in Bristol Woods County Park, is closed, but the trails in the park remain open for exploring.

-Also this week, the website is focusing on a week of wetlands-themed activities, with free educational content about wetlands and ideas for family-friendly activities such as identifying animal sounds, building a toad home and making your own rain barrel to conserve water.

-The website also has Pringle’s “Nature Story Time” posted.
+The website also features wetlands-themed activities and Pringle’s “Nature Story Time.”
 Parents can visit the site for videos and craft supply lists.
 The website also lists other free, social distancing-friendly nature activities.

 Museum programs

-The Kenosha Public Museum, Civil War Museum and Dinosaur Discovery Museum are closed at least through April 30.
+The Kenosha Public Museum, Civil War Museum and Dinosaur Discovery Museum are closed.
 The Kenosha History Center is also closed.

 However, fans of the Wednesday morning “Museum Munchkins” programs at the Kenosha Public Museum can still enjoy programs, broadcast through Facebook Live.
 Parents and grandparents can visit the Kenosha Public Museum Facebook Live page (@KPMKenosha) “to watch Mr. Nick and Ms. Caitlin sing a song and tell a story.”
 Museum Munchkins will continue to stream live at 9:30 a.m. on Wednesdays through the Kenosha Public Museum Facebook page.